Biden and Sanders in virtual tie in Washington primary election results, as Biden cruises in other states

 The virtual tie between Biden and Sanders comes despite the devoted following that Sanders has nurtured here since his 2016 presidential run, and despite a state-level campaign that was largely invisible in Washington.

 Four years ago, Sanders waltzed to victory in Washington’s Democratic caucuses, with nearly 73% of the vote.
 He’d go on to narrowly lose Washington’s meaningless “beauty contest” Democratic primary that year.
 Since then, he has returned a couple times.
-He spoke to more than 900 in Seattle, on a nationwide book tour, shortly after the 2016 elections.
+He spoke to more than 900 in Seattle, on a nationwide book tour, shortly after the 2016 election.
 He spoke to more than 17,000 at the Tacoma Dome last month.

-Biden had virtually no campaign infrastructure in Washington, relying instead on national media and his near universal name recognition to fuel his campaign calling for .
+Biden had virtually no campaign infrastructure in Washington, relying instead on national media and his near-universal name recognition.
 He ran no TV ads and had essentially no ground game or volunteer organization in Washington.
 His recent visits to Washington have been exclusively for private fundraisers, with no public appearances.
 He garnered his own slate of Washington endorsers — who tended to be older than Sanders’ — including Seattle Mayor Jenny Durkan, King County Councilmember Joe McDermott and former Governors Christine Gregoire and Gary Locke.

 Polls, just within the past couple weeks, have seemed to indicate a surge toward Biden.
 A Crosscut/Elway poll from late February had Sanders leading with a modest plurality of 21%.
 Biden was in fifth, with just 10%.
 But a King 5 poll from last week showed a veritable dead heat, with Biden at 36% and Sanders at 35%.
 And a third poll, from the progressive group Data For Progress published Saturday, showed Biden at 47% and Sanders at 44%.

-Sanders may have benefited from Washington’s all-mail voting, which let thousands of voters cast their ballots when Biden’s campaign still looked tenuous.
-Around 450,000 voters returned their ballots on or before Biden’s runaway victory in the March 1 South Carolina primary, which fundamentally altered the course of the race.
-Prior to South Carolina, Sanders had won the most votes in the first three contests, emerging as the Democratic favorite.

-But, following South Carolina, Minnesota Sen. Amy Klobuchar and former South Bend Mayor Pete Buttigieg dropped their campaigns and endorsed Biden.
 That burst of momentum helped him win 10 of 14 states on Super Tuesday last week, catapulting himself into the frontrunner’s spot.
 He’s since earned the endorsement of more erstwhile presidential competitors: Sen. Cory Booker, Sen, Kamala Harris, Bloomberg, former Rep. John Delaney and former Massachusetts Gov. Deval Patrick.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.